Exercise: How Much is Enough?

 Recommendations have been for at least 30 minutes of exercise per session, but guidelines for up to 60 minutes of exercise per day have also been recommended.
 It has been unclear whether the exercise has to be completed all in one session or if it can be split over multiple sessions during the day.

-A recent study from Harvard University, looking at self-reported activity patterns of a large group of university alumni revealed that a significant cardiovascular risk reduction was realized if over 1000 kcal were spent doing vigorous activity per week.
+A study from Harvard University, looking at self-reported activity patterns of a large group of university alumni revealed that a significant cardiovascular risk reduction was realized if over 1000 kcal were spent doing vigorous activity per week.
 Vigorous activity was defined as walking at speeds faster than 3.5 mph or participation in vigorous sport or recreational activities.

 In a similar study, the intensity of the activity was not as critical as the total number of calories spent in activity per week.
 The researchers showed a dose response benefit associated with activities like: